 Оleksandr Shvydny recalls events that occurred in the villages of Chervony Shliakh (currently Losynivka), Viunnytsia (Losynivka station), and Nosivka, all in Nizhyn raion, Chernihiv oblast, during the Holodomor.

-He had a mare and a wagon that he donated to the collective farm once it was created in the village in 1930.
-Four out of seven children began working on the collective farm.
-Shvydny mentions that there were those who were hiding the grain from searches, engaged in sabotage, and did not deliver the required grain quotas.
-This was not the case with Shvydny’s father, who delivered successfully in-kind tax in 1929-1931.
-The local “Stalin’s activists,” Horobei, Petryk and Prokhor began persecuting Shvydny’s father “out of spite.”
-He was designated as kulak, although in reality he was hardly even a middling farmer, and forced to leave the village and even Ukraine.
-He left to work on the construction of the Moskow – Donbas railroad and did not return.
+He was one of seven children in the family.
+His father worked at Viunnytsia (now Losynika) railway station and had a land plot from 1927.
+He owned a mare and a wagon that he donated to the collective farm after it was created in the village in 1930.
+Four of his seven children began working on the collective farm.
+Shvydny mentions that some people hid grain from searches, engaged in sabotage, and did not deliver the required grain quotas.
+This was not the case with Shvydny’s father, who successfully paid in-kind tax in 1929-1931.